marcoccia/LorenzoMarcocciaParticleWriter/README.md

-setup.sh                    setup ATLAS environment (needed only if you use Rome2 farm) particle_list.txt           contains data to analysize FirstParticleExercise.cxx   reads data and makes ntuples treeAnalysis.C			    reads ntuples and makes distributions and fits executeAll.sh               executes all the .C files
+setup.sh                    setup ATLAS environment (needed only if you use Rome2 farm) particle_list.txt           contains data to analysize FirstParticleExercise.cxx   reads data and makes ntuples treeAnalysis.cxx			reads ntuples and makes distributions and fits executeAll.sh               executes all the .C files

 II.
 How to Run